 Note: For Level One and Two violations the AUAIB shall impose additional educational sanctions appropriate to the infraction, including, but not limited to, requiring the student to complete additional learning activities regarding academic dishonesty, withdrawal of transcripts or publications, or taking other steps to remedy violations.
 On appeal, the Provost and Chancellor may also impose additional educational sanctions.

 III.
-Grade Forgiveness Opportunities and Removal of the “X”:
+Grade Exclusion Opportunities and Removal of the “X”:

-After two semesters of acceptable performance at the University following the imposition of a penalty, with no student conduct or academic dishonesty infractions, the undergraduate student may request grade forgiveness by petition to Academic Initiatives and Integrity, for a first offense of any Level One or Level Two violation, or a second offense of a Level One violation.
-However, retaking a class does not remove the X on the transcript which indicates that a student was found responsible of a violation of academic integrity for that class.
+After two semesters of acceptable performance at the University following the imposition of a penalty, with no student conduct or academic dishonesty infractions, the undergraduate student may request grade exclusion by petition to Academic Initiatives and Integrity for an XF grade resulting from an academic integrity violation.
+However, successful petition for grade exclusion will only remove the F from the cumulative undergraduate GPA calculation, and it does not remove the X on the transcript which indicates that a student was found responsible of a violation of academic integrity for that class.

 To remove the X on the transcript, the student may request that the X be removed by submitting a written petition to the Provost/Vice Chancellor for Academic Affairs.
 This written petition must provide evidence that the student now understands ethical standards (e.g. GPA following the infraction; lack of subsequent infractions [academic and conduct]; proactive activities that the student has engaged in to learn about appropriate techniques for citation, etc.), and it may not be considered earlier than a year after the date of the board hearing in which the XF penalty was imposed or earlier than a period of suspension, dependent on which has the longest duration.
 The option to remove an X from the transcript is not available to graduate students.
 Expulsion from the University of Arkansas for academic dishonesty will be permanently noted on the student’s transcript.